The Weintraub Israel Center

 Tucson is successfully partnering with the Israeli communities of Kyriat Malachi and Hof Ashkelon.
 This endeavor provides the opportunity for our communities to connect and interpersonal relationships to flourish.
 We focus on two areas; first- the people-to-people aspect allows individuals to meet one another, share, connect and build relationships, second- inviting Tucson volunteers, to take part in the amazing Zionist project of making Israel a better Jewish democratic State.
 We have invited speakers, students, IDF soldiers, artists, authors and activists.
 Each shares his or her unique perspective on Israel, and connecting to members of our community whether they meet at a lecture or are hosted in their homes.
 Partnership 2Gether (P2G) is a program of the Jewish Agency for Israel (JAFI).

-School twinning program is an educational program whose goal is to develop connections between pre-schools, elementary schools and high schools in Hof Ashkelon and Kiryat Malachi with the THA Jewish School, the synagogue supplementary schools and the public schools in Tucson.
+School twinning program is an educational program whose goal is to develop connections between pre-schools, elementary schools and high schools in Hof Ashkelon and Kiryat Malachi with the THA Jewish School, and the synagogue supplementary schools in Tucson.
 The connection is based on the common learning experience of the values of Jewish identity, Jewish peoplehood, Culture and Israel as the Jewish state.
 The program additionally enables ties between teachers and students on both sides of the ocean, allowing them to learn more about themselves and their friends abroad, and to get to know them on a personal level, using a variety of technological tools that facilitate joint dialogue and study.

 The Israel Action Network (IAN) is a strategic initiative of The Jewish Federations of North America, in partnership with the Jewish Council for Public Affairs, created to counter assaults made on Israel’s legitimacy.
 Our work is grounded in building strong relationships with people of faith, human rights advocates, political and civic leaders, and friends and neighbors in our community.